shieldworks/aegis/README.md

 * **Notary** refresh interval.
 * **Sidecar** poll frequency.

-We recommend you do your own benchmark with a realistic production-like cluster and allocate your resources accordingly.
+We recommend you benchmark with a realistic production-like cluster and allocate your resources accordingly.

 ## Code Of Conduct